What we should learn from Emerson and Thoreau about high performance leadership?

-As part of our series on "A Different Kind of Leadership", we're delighted to welcome Robert A. Gross, Ph.D, Columbia, Draper Professor of Early American History Emeritus at University of Connecticut.
+As part of our series on "A Different Kind of Leadership", we were delighted to welcome Robert A. Gross, Ph.D, Columbia, Draper Professor of Early American History Emeritus at University of Connecticut.

 Professor Gross specializes in the social and cultural history of the U.S., from the colonial era through the nineteenth century.
 His recent work examines New England writers — notably, Ralph Waldo Emerson, Henry David Thoreau, and Emily Dickinson — in historical context.
 From that project has come his latest book "The Transcendentalists and Their World".